Gaetz/SDL-OpenGL/README.md

 This is a SDL2 + OpenGL template, written in C++, that you can use as a starter for any project.
 MIT licensed.

+You can use two ways to compile it:
-It is meant to be used in the days-of-old way, with a text editor (Visual Code), makefile and scripts.
+- The classic days-of-old way, with a text editor (Visual Code), makefile and scripts.
 Linux and Windows development and release are supported, through shell and batch scripts.
+- The esay way, with CMake, which will target an already present computer on your machine.
 This documentation is a tutorial to set up the scripts and visual code for smooth development, either on Linux or Windows.

 The code is a modest starter and provides some tools so you can build your game engine.
 A tetris game kata is provided as an illustration.